totolol123/tyano-core/documentation/tasks.md

 Improvements
 ------------

+- Make monsters think in groups.
+E.g. a boss is attacked, the other monsters should support him.
+  And if a summon is attacked, the master should support it.
 - Once there are too many corpses and/or items on a tile, merge them into a box?
 - Make separate item class for item type for corpses?
 - `Game::internalMoveItem` deletes and re-creates a full stack of stackable items which is inefficient.